Type of Drug

 Check with your doctor before taking any Aspirin-containing product during pregnancy.
 Aspirin can cause bleeding problems in the developing fetus during the last 2 weeks of pregnancy.
 Taking Aspirin during the last 3 months of pregnancy may lead to a low-birth-weight infant, prolong labor, and extend the length of pregnancy; it can also cause bleeding in the mother before, during, or after delivery.

-caused any problems among nursing mothers or their infants.
+Aspirin has not caused any problems among nursing mothers or their infants.

 Aspirin, especially in the larger doses that an older adult may take to treat arthritis and rheumatic conditions, may be irritating to the stomach.